 The mid-term examination will cover material from the first five lectures, and will include material from both the lectures and the assigned readings.
 Since some of the material presented in class will not be covered in the readings (and vice versa), it is important to both attend class and to read the required readings.
-The format of the exam will consist of a mix of short answer questions, matching questions, and essay questions.
-The exam will be held online via Quercus, from 11 am to 1 pm on Tuesday October 19.
+The format of the exam will be confirmed later in the term, but may consist of a mix of short answer questions, matching questions, multiple choice questions, and essay questions.
+The exam will be held in-person during regular class time (11 am to 1 pm) on Tuesday October 18.